Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 Flea dermatitis is accompanied by hair loss.

-1. The dog bites the skin.
+1. Dog biting the skin.

-2. Itching and scratching of the skin.
+2. Itching and scratch marks on the skin.

-6. Changing behavior: barking, intermittent whining, irritability.
+6. Variable behavior: barking, occasional whining, irritability.

 • the animal experiences pain in the affected area of the dermis, itching;

-Major clinical signs of atopy in dogs
+Main clinical signs of atopy in dogs

 • The animal constantly tries to reach certain areas on its body in an attempt to lick, bite and scratch them with its paw.

-• Hair falls out at the place of combs.
+• Hair falls out where scratching occurs.

 A small selection of photos of atopic dermatitis in dogs: